 By default, all changes to pages, files and directories are logged in the Change Log system which is found in admin view > Admin tab > Tools.
-You can filter the information in the change log, making it easier to find relevant information.
+You can filter the information in

 1. In the change log, view changed items by filtering on one or several of the following options: